Flyover-Mesh/flyovermeshsite/_posts/2025-09-27-flyover-mesh-update.md

 We know it can be overwhelming to get started.
 What would make it easier?

 React below with the option(s) that interest you:
-🗣️ = Discord call w/ experienced users
+🗣️ = Discord call w/ experienced users for advice
 🤝 = Local meetup and demo
 💻 = Flash party (bring-your-own-device setup session)
 📍 = Node placement workshop